Class Geometry

 Binary Predicates:

-s are not supported as arguments to binary
+GeometryCollections are not supported as arguments to binary

-predicates or the Relate
+predicates or the Relate method.

 Overlay Methods:

-will be returned if the result contains a single
+Polygon will be returned if the result contains a single

-element; otherwise, a MultiPoint
+element; otherwise, a MultiPoint, MultiLineString,

-will be returned.
+or MultiPolygon will be returned.
 If the result is

-heterogeneous a GeometryCollection
+heterogeneous a GeometryCollection will be returned.

 Representation of Computed Geometries: